 - The severity of your injuries

-Seek a second opinion if you were turned down by another attorney.
-Just like doctors or professors, attorneys can have different opinions based on the same sets of facts.
+Seek a second opinion if another attorney turns you down.
+Like doctors or professors, attorneys can have different opinions based on the same facts.
 If another attorney has reviewed your case and said they cannot help you, contact CHASENBOSCOLO today.
-We know the law in Maryland, Virginia, and Washington, D.C., and our 24/7 legal staff is available to speak with you anytime.
+We know the law in Maryland, Virginia, and Washington, D.C., and our 24/7 legal staff can speak with you anytime.

 How long it takes to resolve your car accident case depends on many factors, including:

 - The complexity of your accident investigation.
-A rear-end crash at a stop sign often requires less time to investigate than a multi-vehicle pileup on a busy interstate.
+A rear-end crash at a stop sign often requires less investigation than a multi-vehicle pileup on a busy interstate.
 No matter how your accident happened, we’ll take the following steps to conduct a thorough investigation of your claim:

 - Take witness statements of drivers and passengers who were at the scene.

-- Communicate with all of the insurance companies involved with your accident.
+- Communicate with all of the insurance companies involved in your accident.

 - Use photos and other evidence to help determine who caused your crash.

 - The insurance company’s cooperation.
-Insurance companies may offer a fair settlement as soon as your treatment is complete, or they may hold back a fair offer until a lawsuit is filed.
+Insurance companies may offer a fair settlement as soon as your treatment is complete, or they may hold back a fair offer until you file a lawsuit.

 - The length of your treatment.
 To determine the full value of compensation you’re owed for your injuries, you must follow a course of treatment until your doctor believes you’ve reached maximum medical improvement—or to the point where your condition is stable and the future costs of your care can be determined.